What is “Heutagogy”?

 Your role in the course…

 All assignments in this course are designed to permit you as much flexibility as possible in determining the style and content of your participation.
-As long as you comply with the requirements you can expect to be successful.
+As long as you comply with the course rules and policies, you can expect to be successful.

 My role in the course…

 The written assignments and discussion posts that you submit in this class are not for my benefit – they are for the benefit of you and the other students in the class.
 All of the course rules, policies, and requirements are designed to maximize the teaching / learning value of your coursework.